 In general, the 1992 Director Stock Option Plan presently provides for the automatic grant of an option to purchase 25,000 shares of common stock, having an exercise price of the fair market value of our common stock at the date of grant, to each nonemployee director upon initial election or appointment to the board of directors.
 These options vest over a three-year period.
-The plan also presently provides that each nonemployee director will receive additional options to purchase 12,500 shares of common stock, having an exercise price equal to the fair market value of our common stock on the date of grant, such options vesting over a three-year period, at the time that the eligible director's prior options granted under the 1992 Director Stock Option Plan become fully exercisable and vested.
+The plan also presently provides that each nonemployee director will receive additional options to purchase 12,500 shares of common stock on the date of grant, such options vesting over a three-year period, at the time that the eligible director's prior options granted under the 1992 Director Stock Option Plan become fully exercisable and vested.